-Dr. Uri Stoin, Head of Chemistry at MOG, about his supposedly crazy research and the unexpected magic of synthetic superoxidation.
+Dr. Uri Stoin, inventor of the superoxidation procedure exclusively licensed by Arva, about his supposedly crazy research and the unexpected magic of synthetic superoxidation.

 Dr. Stoin, please tell us something about your career.
 Why chemistry?

 That is a very boring story [laughs].
 No, seriously, I already loved chemistry in school.
 I always found it exciting, because there were always experiments during which almost anything could happen.
 I wanted to do this all the time, so it was an easy choice for me to enroll for a major in chemistry in Jerusalem.
 After my graduation at the Hebrew University, I started my PhD thesis about this new kind of chemical reaction we call Green Catalysis.
 Since the nineties, the scientific community and environmental authorities have developed the concept of Green Chemistry.
 Its goal is to design environmentally friendly processes to reduce pollution, without using or producing hazardous chemicals or by-products.